MixinNetwork/mvm.dev/src/registry/deploy.md

 ## Summary

-We introduced how to deploy a contract in [Quorum network](/quorum/join).
+We introduced how to deploy a contract on [Quorum](/quorum/join) in this chapter.
-You should save the deployed contract address, which will be used in [Call Contract](/registry/call).
+You should save the deployed contract address, which will be used in chapter [Call Contract](/registry/call).